pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 Configuration¶

-object can updated with our own object using set_default
+The default pyngrok_config object can updated with your own object using set_default.

 from pyngrok import conf